cloudacademypilot/sql-migration-prerequisites-lab/steps/1_azure_migrate/documentation.md

 The Adventure application comprises 3 VMs hosted in Azure:

-- **Database tier** Hosted on the smarthotelSQL1 VM, which is running Windows Server 2016 and SQL Server 2017.
+- **Database tier** Hosted on the SourceSQLServer VM, which is running SQL Server 2019.

-- **Application tier** Hosted on the smarthotelweb2 VM, which is running Windows Server 2012R2.
+- **Application tier** Hosted on the WebServer1 and WebServer2 VM, which is running Windows Server 2019.

-- **Web tier** Hosted on the smarthotelweb1 VM, which is running Windows Server 2012R2.

-- **Web proxy** Hosted on the  UbuntuWAF VM, which is running Nginx on Ubuntu 18.04 LTS.
+In the Deployed resource group the VM that starts with

+- SourceXXXX will be reffered as SourceSQLServer in the lab
+- WebServer1XXXX will be reffered as WebServer1 in the lab
+- WebServer2XXXX will be reffered as WebServer2 in the lab

 ## Hosting Web Application